Pece17/IoTBeacon/README.md

 ## 4.4.
 HTML file (Work in progress)

-This is the HTML file
+This is the HTML file that will show on the website that was configured with the server

 ```
 <!DOCTYPE html>